djarecka/presentation_testing/presentation.md

 - Unit tests

   - work on isolated parts (units) of the program
-  - verify that units operate correctly in various scenarios represent those assumptions in the code.
+  - verify that units operate correctly in various scenarios
   - usually compare observed results to well known expected results